vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 This example deploys a VCH with the following configuration:

-- Specifies the user name and password, and a name for the VCH.
+- Specifies the user name and password, image store, and a name for the VCH.
 - Designates `rp 1` as the resource pool in which to place the VCH.
 Note that the resource pool name is wrapped in quotes, because it contains a space.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.

 <pre>vic-machine-<i>operating_system</i> create
 --target root:<i>password</i>@<i>esxi_host_address</i>
 --compute-resource 'rp 1'
+--image-store datastore1
 --name vch1
+--force
 --no-tlsverify
 </pre>